-Goldwyn believes that an important part of education is to enable all students to develop emotional resilience and social skills.
-Emotional literacy and opportunities to develop strategies for managing emotions are built into the curriculum, through direct teaching and indirectly in every interaction students have throughout the day.
+Goldwyn 6th Form College believes that an important part of education is to enable all students to develop emotional resilience and social skills.
+Emotional literacy and opportunities to develop strategies for managing emotions are built into each course, through direct teaching and indirectly in every interaction students have throughout the day.

-Student well-being is the responsibility of all staff at Goldwyn.
-However, each student has an identified Key Worker, Learning Mentor and / or Pastoral Manager who they have a regular contact with and daily opportunities to talk about how things are going.
+Student well-being is the responsibility of all staff at Goldwyn 6th Form College.
+However, each student has an identified Tutor who they have a regular contact with and daily opportunities to talk about how things are going.
+We monitor social and emotional development using Strengths and Difficulties, Resilience and Well-Being Surveys.